infotroph/efrhizo/efhrizo-log.md

 2015-03-15:

 Checking correctness of segment attributes in showpat.py -- suspect I may have some off-by-one errors hiding in the line indexes of the Segment init method.
 Added a Segment.ordered_values() method for debugging -- dumps segment attributes in the order they appear in the file.
 Appears to be working when I temporarily replace whole showpat loop with one "print_segs(pat)", but now bedtime before I've actually checked any indexes.

+2015-03-16:

+Now for the index checking I was aiming for yesterday.
+Fixed a bunch of off-by-one errors in segment line indexes.
+All errors I *noticed* were underreads, i.e. making me miss the last item of a list, not read the wrong line into any attribute.
+Note to self: `list[n:n+1]` returns a list of 1 item, not 2.

+Also found one patfile where the "boolean" value on line 38 (always "1" in the files I'd checked before) is "3", so divided `mystery_bool4` (previously line 38 & 39) into `mystery_int2` (line 38) & `mystery_bool4` (line 39).